 - Poultry or fish pouches, or canned fish, poultry or meat in individual or regular servings

-- Individual packets of mayo, mustard, taco sauce and/or soy sauce
+- Individual packets of mayonnaise, mustard, taco sauce and/or soy sauce

 - Whole-grain pasta, couscous, rice mix, pancake mix, hot cereal, dried soups and dehydrated foods (if you have the ability to boil drinkable water)